yusnardo/Java-MidtransInternSolution/README.md

 # Java-SoftwareEngineerInternSolution
-This repository is the solution of Midtrans Software Engineering Intern Examination
+This repository is the solution of Software Engineering Intern Examination